Modern tidal interaction models for rapid binary population synthesis: I. Methods: Tidal evolution with individual binary systems

 The stellar structure during evolved phases can be complicated, with the possibility of thin radiative shells surrounded by extended convective envelopes.
 There are long-standing discrepancies between the theoretical and observed circularization periods of AGB stellar binaries.
 The theoretical circularization period for stars that go through an AGB phase, such as the progenitors of Barium stars and WDs, has been estimated to be as large as $\sim 4000$~days \citep{pols2003can,Izzard:2010cu} from simulations.
 These results utilize fits from \citet{Hurley:2000pk} and \citet{Hurley:2002rf} for their stellar and tidal evolution models, which should be functionally equivalent to our Z77 model.
 These period estimates differ starkly from the observed circularization periods of binaries containing a giant type star, which range from $\sim 30$~days to $\sim 200$~days \citep{verbunt1995tidal, bluhm2016new}.
 One hypothesis to explain this difference suggests that eccentric WD binaries can be explained by a late-stage eccentricity boost from natal kicks or prompt mass-loss at shorter-than-orbital timescales, which would provide a mechanism for circularized GB binaries to become eccentric \citep{Izzard:2010cu}.

-We simulate a set of $3M_\odot+3M_\odot$ binaries at various initial eccentricities and orbital periods, all with zero initial stellar rotation, in Fig.~\ref{fig:hg_low_grid_ecc_porb}.
+We simulate a set of $3M_\odot+3M_\odot$ binaries at various initial eccentricities and orbital periods, all with zero initial stellar rotation, in Fig.~\ref{fig:high_mas_agb_grid_ecc_porb}.
 These binaries should not be compared directly against simulations from \citet{Izzard:2010cu}, since our binaries are equal mass and will contain two giant type stars in the AGB phase rather than one.
-However, the circularization behavior should have the right order of magnitude nonetheless.
+However, the circularization behavior should still be correct up to the order of magnitude.

 Most binaries in our grid spend $\sim 350$\,Myr on the MS, after which they go through HG, FGB, CHeB, EAGB, and TPAGB phases, until they finally end their evolution as carbon-oxygen white dwarves (COWDs) at $\sim 450$\,Myr.
-The shorter evolutionary tracks in the upper left section of each panel in Fig.~\ref{fig:hg_low_grid_ecc_porb} represent stellar mergers that take place before a COWD binary can form, due to a combination of small orbital separations and high eccentricities.
+The shorter evolutionary tracks in the upper left section of each panel in Fig.~\ref{fig:high_mas_agb_grid_ecc_porb} represent stellar mergers that take place before a COWD binary can form, due to a combination of small orbital separations and high eccentricities.
 Stars in COMPAS experience some of the strongest mass loss during the TPAGB phase.
 The orbital period of a binary that gradually loses mass in winds scales as $P_{\rm orb} \propto (M_1 + M_2)^{-2}$.
-This is why the orbital periods of most TPAGB binaries in Fig.~\ref{fig:hg_low_grid_ecc_porb} increase dramatically over their evolution.
+This is why the orbital periods of most TPAGB binaries in Fig.~\ref{fig:high_mas_agb_grid_ecc_porb} increase dramatically over their evolution.

 The strength of tides for AGB stars is higher in our models compared to Z77, as we can observe binaries losing most of their eccentricities even at orbital periods of $\sim 5000$ days in the fiducial simulations.
-On the other hand, the Z77 grid only seems to become circular below $\sim 3000$ day orbits (bottom left in the Z77 panel of Fig.~\ref{fig:hg_low_grid_ecc_porb}).
+On the other hand, the Z77 grid only seems to become circular below $\sim 3000$ day orbits (bottom left in the Z77 panel of Fig.~\ref{fig:high_mas_agb_grid_ecc_porb}).

 To understand the behavior of giant type binaries under our tidal models, we simulate a binary with component masses $M_1 = M_2 = 3 M_\odot$, initialized to an initial period of $P_{\rm orb, ZAMS}$ = 5000 days, with $e_{\rm ZAMS} = 0.5$.
-Based on Fig.~\ref{fig:hg_low_grid_ecc_porb}, this binary should circularize with our fiducial tidal model but not with Z77.
-We show the detailed evolution in Fig.~\ref{fig:hg_low}.
+Based on Fig.~\ref{fig:high_mas_agb_grid_ecc_porb}, this binary should circularize with our fiducial tidal model but not with Z77.
+We show the detailed evolution in Fig.~\ref{fig:high_mas_agb}.